danielnelson37/problem-set-2_1/fellow-submissions/Cielo-Raymundo.md

                 This will output "No, four is not greater than 5", because the condition "4>5" is false

 4. What is the difference between using the _strict_ and _non-strict_ equality operators?
-    When using a _non-strict_ equality operator the two things that are being "compared" should have the same content but can have different data types, it also uses a double equal sign "=="
+    When using a _non-strict_ equality operator the two things that are being "compared" should have the same value but can have different data types, it also uses a double equal sign "=="
         Ex:
             '5' == 5
-            Will output true, even though the first argument is a string and the second is a number.It will automatically do coercion and turn the string/number 5 to match the other 5 While the _strict_ equality operator requires both arguments to have the same data type and same content, it uses three equal signs "==="
+            Will output true, even though the first value is a string and the second is a number.It will automatically do coercion and turn the string/number 5 to match the other 5 While the _strict_ equality operator requires both values to have the same data type and same value, it uses three equal signs "==="
         Ex:
             '5'===5